-Although he designs all the marketing communication strategies and decisions, making use of all types of media (social networks, press relations and street furniture,etc), the interviewee prefers to outsource all the communication production.
+Although he designs all the marketing communication strategies and decisions, making use of all types of media (social networks, press relations and street furniture, etc), the interviewee prefers to outsource all the communication production.
 He hands over all of the band's digital content and social media to an internet agency and a visual programming company is responsible for graphic production.
 However, new production and all the press relations are developed by another company.

 To finalize, the interviewee reinforced his view on the forró market, emphasizing the importance of effective communication.
-In his opinion, "the forró market is weak.
+In his opinion, "the market for forró is poor.
 There is no point in randomly producing media.
-Media is now directed towards the client who is going to hire me.It is his job.
-Convincing him to hire me and that I will produce a result" (verbal information).
-This is a realistic and pragmatic outlook on the communication tools available to any cultural producer.
+Media is now directed towards the client who is going to hire me.
+It is his job.
+Convincing him to hire me and that I will produce a result " (verbal information).
+This is a realistic and pragmatic outlook on the market and communication tools.
+It is observed that communication is directed towards a specific audience (contracting party or end consumer) according to the evaluation that the producer gives on the market.

 Having emphasized the role of the creative economy in the Saint John dynamic, producing major effects on tourism in the northeast, Kel Mascarenhas identified Banda Estakazero as being a content of this economy which strengthens tourism.
-And he confirmed that there was involvement from the bands in people travelling between regions even outside of the Saint John period.
+And he confirmed that the bands were involved with people travelling between regions, even outside of the Saint John period.
 Pointing out the specific case of Estakazero, he said: "people travel not only for the lively and fun content that the band has but also for the literary and musical content; quality content, with songs that become part of people's lives" (Interviewee 2).